Julianne Gibbs

 Undergraduate

-Emersan kristel – Grinde
+Emersan Kristel – Grinde

 Emersan’s research goals are focused on developing an abasic site detection technique composed of template-guided ligation utilizing the high affinity abasic-pyrene unnatural base pair and conventional PCR.
 Emersan is currently training for a half marathon and loves doing a variety of physical activity in her spare time. kristelg@ualberta.ca